profpius/customer-churn-prediction/README.md

 # Customer Churn Prediction

 A machine learning project to predict customer churn using a dataset of 36,992 customer records.
-The goal was to identify customers who are likely to leave and uncover the key factors driving churn — so the business can take action before losing them.
+The goal was to identify customers who are likely to leave and uncover the key factors driving churn, so the business can take action before losing them.

 ---

 ## Problem Statement

 Customer churn is one of the most costly problems a business can face.
 Retaining an existing customer is far cheaper than acquiring a new one.
-This project builds a machine learning model that predicts which customers are at risk of churning, and provides actionable recommendations the business can use to improve retention.
+This project builds a machine learning model that predicts which customers are at risk of leaving, and provides actionable recommendations the business can use to improve retention.

 ---